MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Calculated_Properties.md

   - `expression`
   - `formatstring` - optional

-  This same set of attributes also applies to the property values passed to the **GroupBy** parameter for all `Format-*` cmdlets.
+  This same set of key-value pairs also apply to calculated property values passed to the **GroupBy** parameter for all `Format-*` cmdlets.

 - `Format-Table`
   - `name`/`label` - optional